-Visit FAMEMaine.com/Education to learn how to prepare and pay for college.

-Student financial aid history can be found by logging in to StudentAid.gov with your FSA ID.
+Visit StudentAid.gov to learn how to prepare and pay for college.
+Student financial aid history can also be found by logging in to StudentAid.gov with your FSA ID.

 Visit FinAid.org to find information on loans, scholarships and other types of financial aid, as well as dozens of calculators.